 Regis College is located at 100 Wellesley Street West, Toronto, near the corner of Queen’s Park Crescent East.
 Regis College is on the 94 Wellesley bus route and a short walk (south) from the Museum subway station.
 Public parking is available in the University of St. Michael’s College parking lot on St. Joseph Street, one block north of Regis College.
 The College is accessible.

-This course invites students into the way of doing theology practiced by the Fathers of the Church, so that our contexts and situations may be lit by the same fire which animated their own.
+This course invited students into the way of doing theology practiced by the Fathers of the Church, so that our contexts and situations may be lit by the same fire which animated their own.
 The Fathers, almost without exception, were pastors.
 Their theology, therefore, is fundamentally one of encounter and relationship.
 Looking to the Fathers helps us to discover what it means for us to be bearers of the Tradition today, so that we can more adequately and humbly appropriate the task of mercy to which we have all been called.

 St. Paul spent much of his life travelling over land and sea, spreading the Good News.
 The ‘In the Footsteps of Paul’ study tour will follow Paul’s steps beginning at the crossroads of three continents on the Mediterranean Island of Cyprus, then travelling on to the mythical Islands of Malta and continuing on to “Roma Aeterna” the eternal city of Rome and beyond.